 The constant stream of Q&A provides an adequate range of examples and non-examples, demands frequent responses from students, facilitates close monitoring of student performance, and naturally provides immediate and affirmative corrective feedback (Elements 9, 11-13).
 And, while it certainly keeps the lesson moving at a brisk pace (Element 14), teachers must be careful to not set a pace that is too brisk that students become lost in the flurry of questions.

-By presenting students with compelling, highly useful content while meeting all elements of Explicit Instruction, it is easy to see why teachers across the globe are adding TPRS® and other Comprehensible Input strategies into their instructional rotations.
-If you’d like to see any of these strategies in action, please send out a query on the MoreTPRS listserv to find a trained TPRS®/CI teacher in your area that you can observe.
-Just beware–you might find yourself the subject of the daily PQA!
+By presenting students with compelling, highly useful content while meeting all elements of Explicit Instruction, it is easy to see why teachers across the globe are adding Comprehension Based™ strategies into their instructional toolbelt.
+If you’d like to see any of these strategies in action, please connect with a Comprehension Based™ Professional Learning Community in your area that you can observe.
+Just beware--you might find yourself the subject of the daily PQA!

-I wrote and submitted the above post for publication (unsuccessfully) to The Language Educator in 2013.
-It is an expanded version of something that I originally wrote to provide to my administrator as justification for using TPRS®/CI in my Spanish courses.
+The previous article is an expanded version of something that I originally wrote to provide to my administrator as justification for using TPRS®/CI in my Spanish courses.
 As a Title I School on a Level 5 plan for improvement, all teachers were trained in Explicit Instruction and required to use instructional strategies characterized by its 16 elements.
 If you find yourself in a similar position, please email me directly at MartinaEBex at gmail dot com to request written permission to use this post as justification for TPRS®/CI.

 All content © 2011-2018 The Comprehensible Classroom.
 Unauthorized use and/or duplication of this material without express and written consent from Martina Bex is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Martina Bex at The Comprehensible Classroom with appropriate and specific direction to the original content.